snorre87/dk_geo/README.md

 # geodk.py
  Script for looking up administrative entitities from latitude and longitude, or by string matching.
 Build on polygon data from https://api.dataforsyningen.dk.

 First time usage it will download all polygon data and build geo-entity-graph.
-This will take some time and.
+This will take some time.

+ ## Example usage
 ```python
 import geodk
 lat,lon = 55.676098,12.568337